PatrickVo/CSCE470-Project-Final/README.txt

 2. The only files required are the star json files and the algorithm.py located in the APP folder.
 3. Then run the algorithm.py located inside the APP folder.

+If time permits, we are planning to add more to the algorithm part later.
+So far our core algorithm mainly consists of cosine similarity.
+We would like to add the language model method and classification method to the star rating calculation to make the star rating prediction more accurate.